Automated versus do-it-yourself methods for causal inference: Lessons learned from a data analysis competition: Notation and Assumptions

 Observational studies typically rely on the more general form of the ignorability assumption, $Y(0), Y(1) \perp Z \mid X$.
 This allows for independence between potential outcomes and the treatment indicator conditional on a vector of covariates, $X$.
 Thus identification can be achieved because $\E[Y(a) \mid Z = a, X] = \E[Y(a) \mid X]$.
 An average treatment effect can then be unbiasedly estimated by averaging the conditional expectation $\E[Y(1) - Y(0) \mid X] = \E[Y(1) \mid Z = 1, X] - \E[Y(0) \mid Z = 0, X]$ over the distribution of $X$.
 To obtain the ATT (or ATC), this averaging is performed over the distribution of $X$ for the treatment (or control) group.
 Although ignorability is typically an unsatisfying assumption to have to make, in the absence of randomized experiments or other environmental or structural conditions that give rise to various types of natural experiments (regression discontinuity designs, instrumental variables) few options are left.

 Typically researchers invoke an even stronger assumption referred to as ``strong ignorability.''
 This adds an assumption of overlap or ``common support.''
-Formally this requires that $0 < Pr(Z=1\mid X) < 1$ for all $X$ in the sample.
+Formally this requires that $0 < \Pr(Z=1\mid X) < 1$ for all $X$ in the sample.
 If this fails to hold then we may have neighborhoods of the confounder space where there are treated but no controls units or vice-versa.
 That is, empirical counterfactuals \citep{hill:su:2013} may not exist for all observations.
 Since many causal inference methods rely on some sort of modeling of the response surface, failure to satisfy this assumption forces stronger reliance on the parametric assumptions of the response surface model.

-In the language of causal graphs \citep{pearl2009causality,pearl2009causal}, we can say that in our data generating process, the set of observed covariates $X$ form an admissible set for a back-door path from the outcome $Y$ to the treatment $Z$.
+In the language of causal graphs \citep{pearl2009causality,pearl2009causal}, we can say that in our data generating process, the set of observed covariates $X$ form an admissible back-door adjustment set from the outcome $Y$ to the treatment $Z$.
 Therefore, by our construction, the causal effect is identifiable and can be estimated from the observed covariates $X$.
 We assume throughout that these covariates represent variables measured pre-treatment or that could not be affected by the treatment.
 This leaves the problem of which statistical method is best suited for this task, which is the main focus of the challenge and of this paper.

-\subsection{Parametric assumptions.}
+\subsection{Parametric assumptions}

-Even if we can assume ignorability, estimating causal effects without bias still requires estimating expectations such as $E[Y(1) \mid X]$ and $E[Y(0) \mid X]$.
+Even if we can assume ignorability, estimating causal effects without bias still requires estimating expectations such as $\E[Y(1) \mid X]$ and $\E[Y(0) \mid X]$.
 Estimating these conditional expectations can be nontrivial, especially in high dimensions, which is why there has been such a strong focus in the causal inference literature in the past few decades on appropriate ways to do so without making strong parametric assumptions \citep{kurt:etal:2006, hill:2011}.
 This competition has a strong focus on how to achieve reliable and unbiased causal inference in an observational setting where the parametric assumptions may be difficult to satisfy.